National Police Agency (Taiwan): Post-Martial Law era reforms

-In 1990, Chuang Heng-dai (莊亨岱), by then the Commissioner of Railway Police Bureau, became the first career police officer with the background of a criminal investigator to take over the chief of NPA.
+In 1990, Chuang Heng-dai (莊亨岱), then Commissioner of Railway Police Bureau, became the first career police officer with a background of a criminal investigator to serve as Director-General of the NPA.
 Since then, all the successive directors-general of NPA are promoted from career police officers in active duty within the Taiwan police system.

-The Taiwan Provincial Police Administration was again separated from the NPA in 1995 with the implementation of local autonomy statutes in the ROC Constitution.
+The Taiwan Provincial Police Administration was again separated from the NPA in 1995 following the implementation of local autonomy statutes in the ROC Constitution.
 Fire-fighting units also ceased to be part of the NPA from that year and were reorganized into a separate fire department.
-National Fire Agency of Ministry of Interior was established on 1 March 1995 to be responsible for fire prevention, disaster rescue and emergency medical service.
+The National Fire Agency of Ministry of Interior was established on 1 March 1995 to oversee fire prevention, disaster rescue, and emergency medical service.

-In 1999, with the downsizing of the provincial level of government, the Taiwan Provincial Police Administration was dissolved and its personnel and responsibilities were once again transferred to the National Police Agency.
+In 1999, with the downsizing of the provincial level of government, the Taiwan Provincial Police Administration was dissolved, and its personnel and responsibilities were once again transferred to the National Police Agency.

-An increase in crime and liberalization of the mass media in the 1990s led to many questions concerning the effectiveness of the police force in investigating and fighting crime, as opposed to its prior concentration on crowd and riot control, a carryover from the martial law era.
+Rising crime rates and liberalization of the mass media in the 1990s led to many questions concerning the effectiveness of the police force in investigating and fighting crime, as opposed to its prior concentration on crowd and riot control, a carryover from the martial law era.

 Recent years

 With increased media coverage in recent years and the proliferation of tabloid newspapers and 24-hour cable news channels throughout Taiwan, the police force has been faced with new challenges involving high-profile crimes, and increased media involvement.
 Past concerns of police corruption have largely been replaced by concerns of police ineffectiveness, particularly in light of several high-profile cases in recent years.
-Gun related crime has also increased, though the overall crime rate in Taiwan remains lower than that of most western and Asian nations.
+Gun-related crime has also increased, though the overall crime rate in Taiwan remains lower than that of most Western and Asian nations.